glpzzz/gateways/README.md

 ### Production environment

+1. Rename the file `.env.template` to `.env` and adjust the variables values properly
-1. Run `docker-compose up`
+2. Run `docker-compose up`
-2. The app should be ready on http://localhost
+3. The app should be ready on http://localhost

 ### Development environment

+1. Rename the file `.env.template` to `.env` and adjust the variables values properly
-1. Execute `npm install` to get all dependencies including dev ones
+2. Execute `npm install` to get all dependencies including dev ones
-2. Run `docker-compose -f docker-compose.dev.yml up` which mounts a volume so you can make changes and the container stays in sync.
+3. Run `docker-compose -f docker-compose.dev.yml up` which mounts a volume so you can make changes and the container stays in sync.
-3. The app should be ready on http://localhost
+4. The app should be ready on http://localhost

 ### Testing environment
+1. Rename the file `.env.template` to `.env-test` and adjust the variables values properly
-1. Run `docker-compose -f docker-compose.test.yml up`
+2. Run `docker-compose -f docker-compose.test.yml up`

 #### Github action
 A Github actions is configured to be executed on every push so tests must be passed for the push (or PR) to be